 TZDs are sometimes called glitazones.
 They increase the body’s sensitivity to insulin, which allows the hormone to regulate blood sugar levels more effectively.

-Available TZDs include rosiglitazone (Avandia) and pioglitazone (Actos).
+Pioglitazone (Actos) is an example of a TZD.
 Some medications include a combination of a TZD and another diabetes drug, such as one in the sulfonylurea class or metformin.

 Side effects of TZDs can include: